Autobiography of Walt Disney: Journey from concept and composition to critic and commitment

 Let me tell you my interesting story!

-Everyone is aware of Walt Disney and his devotion to art and the city of California.
+Everyone is aware of Walt Disney and the autobiography of Walt Disney and his devotion to art and the city of California.
 Lillian Disney, as a tribute to her beloved one, wanted to design a performance venue as a gift to the people of Los Angeles.
 It was during 1987, Frank Gehry was selected from amongst several talented architects as his proposal was largely oriented towards the public and open gardens.
 Lillian Disney liked the idea and donated $50 million, enough to build a concert hall, right?

 Meanwhile, Gehry had a good amount of time to revise the plans keeping in mind that this time he had to bring down the overall cost of the building, yet keeping his architecture alive.
 So this was when my heavier stone exterior facade was replaced by a less costly stainless steel clad.
 Oh!
 Yes!
 It definitely shines, blacking out the passers-by for a moment during bright sunny noon.
 Or maybe you want to stop by and see what is going inside!
 But you do have to agree, I seem more dramatic with varying seasons and changing times.
 Attractive isn’t it!

 Now, let me give you a glimpse of my interior!
 The acoustics of the concert hall was designed by Minoru Nagata and the final completion was supervised by his assistant and protege Yasuhisa Toyota.
 Born near Hiroshima and grew up listening to classical music, Toyota was inspired by Gehry’s design.
 His ‘vineyard style’ of acoustics was interesting and attractive with its flexible and versatile nature.
 “Disney Hall was a very complicated room shape, not simple,” Toyota says.
 “What we could do with a computer was very limited; it took a lot of time.
 I clearly remember we developed our own program; computing time for one calculation took overnight!”